cloudbank-project/burnop/aws-ec2-start-stop.md

 be published on GitHub.

-At the moment there is a bit of extra machinery in this code.
-This will be built out later so we can send a notification email.
+By making `instances` a Python **list** it is of course possible to start / stop many EC2 instances.

+What is missing is the triggering system for these Lambda functions.
+For each we install two such
-What is missing is the automated timer -- an alarm clock -- that goes off every day to trigger these Lambda functions.
+triggers: A manual trigger and an automated timer -- an alarm clock -- that goes off every workday.

 ## Creating an API Gateway trigger